 Much has been written on the subject of curing psychosomatic pain by such wonderful authors as Dr. Andrew Weil, Dr. Candice Pert, Dr. John Sarno and many, many others.

-Even your pal Sensei has written a book explaining how to resolve the emotional sources of symptoms from a patient’s own point of view.
+Even your pal Sensei Adam has written a book explaining how to resolve the emotional sources of symptoms from a patient’s own point of view.
+It began the program that would eventually form our complete pain relief system.
 Basically, you could buy almost every book on the subject for less than the cost of a single doctor visit.
 You can also find many at the local library for free.

 Professionals who write about this particular topic in medicine are certainly not in it for the money, that’s for sure.
 Physical back pain treatment is a far more profitable bu$ine$$.
 Mindbody care is a labor of love.